Omar Ahmed (businessman): Career

 In December 2024, Omar led the Pakistani contingent to BRAVE CF 92 in Bahrain, where five Pakistani fighters recorded 5 consecutive victories against Indian opponents.
+The event noticed over 8,000 spectators.

-In August 2025, under Omar's leadership, the federation staged the Pakistan Open MMA Championship & Road to BRAVE in Lahore.
-Eight Pakistani athletes qualified for the IMMAF World Championships in Georgia, while five fighters secured places on the Road to BRAVE 100 card in Bahrain.
+In August 2025, under Omar's leadership, the federation staged the Pakistan Combat Night event, featuring quarterfinal matches and championship bouts featuring the Pakistan Open MMA Championship & Road to BRAVE in Lahore.
+The tournament served as a qualifying event for the IMMAF World Championships in Georgia and the Road to BRAVE 100.
+Eight Pakistani athletes qualified for the IMMAF World Championships in Georgia, while five fighters secured places on the Road to BRAVE 100 and the World Championship in Bahrain.

+In October 2025, Omar personally funded the participation expenses of Pakistani fighters competing in the IMMAF World Championships in Georgia.
+These expenses included flight tickets, training camp fees, medical bills, and accommodation.
+The fighters won two silver medals through Shahab Ali and Abdul Manan, competing among more than 800 athletes from 72 countries.

+In November 2025, Omar was elected to the IMMAF Police Sports Commission, the global platform that links the International Mixed Martial Arts Federation (IMMAF) with law enforcement and policing bodies.

+Counter-extremism and rehabilitation

+Omar has worked in the counter-extremism and de-radicalisation sectors during the peak of the war on terror.
+Through structured training and mentorship, he assisted at-risk youth in reintegrating into society.

+Military and law enforcement training

-Omar also expanded the Federation's institutional outreach.
-The organisation developed unarmed combat training modules adopted by the National Police Academy and conducted training programmes with Pakistan's Special Services Group (SSG).
+Omar expanded the Federation's institutional outreach by designing and delivering specialised unarmed combat training programs for Pakistan’s security forces, including an MMA-based resilience and defensive-tactics module for the National Police Academy that has since been incorporated into its physical conditioning and decision-making curriculum.
+He also served as a guest instructor at the Special Operations School in Cherat, where he trained personnel from the Pakistan Special Services Group (SSG).

 Federation and gym initiatives

 Omar serves as CEO of Brave Gym, a Lahore-based combat sports facility launched by Brave Combat Federation.
 The gym operates in partnership with Salman Iqbal and under the patronage of Sheikh Khalid bin Hamad Al Khalifa.
-The Federation also oversees the Real World Fight League (RWFL), a youth-focused MMA platform designed to introduce young people in schools, colleges, and communities to structured MMA opportunities.
+The Federation also oversees the Real World Fight League (RWFL), a youth-focused MMA platform co-founded by Omar and Qaim Abass.
+The RWFL is designed to introduce young people in schools, colleges, and communities to structured MMA opportunities, and was shortlisted for the IMMAF Sustainability Awards for its social impact in youth development.